SanikaDharwadker/CreditCardDefault/README.md

 #### Notebook Description :

-•	Load and pre-process the data using custom-defined module
+•	Load and pre-process the data using custom-defined module.
-•	This module performs data sanity checks, replaces unknowns,removes outliers and balances the data
+•	This module performs data sanity checks, replaces unknowns,removes outliers and balances the data.
 •	To handle our categoric features I created a basic random forest model.
 I tried one-hot encoding, count encoding, target mean encoding and leaving the categories as discrete ordinal features.
 •	The best results were obtained by target mean encoding.
 •	Hence the categoric features have been target mean encoded.
-•	For logistic regression we have scaled the data
+•	For logistic regression we have scaled the data.
 •	The pre-processed data has been saved as train.csv and test.csv